 Since 2015, Community Solutions has worked with communities to understand what it takes to drive homelessness toward zero, not just for an individual, but for entire populations.
 Built for Zero emerged as a movement of communities — across the country and the world — proving it is possible to create a reality where homelessness is rare and brief.

 There are no magic bullets that can alone achieve these goals.
-We can only sustain this reality if our communities have systems set up to prevent homelessness, quickly detect homelessness when it occurs, and permanently and promptly resolve homelessness when it does occur.
+We can only sustain this reality if our communities have systems set up to prevent homelessness, quickly detect homelessness when it occurs, and permanently and promptly resolve homelessness.

 Communities have proven that building that system often requires five key changes: